 But since its opening in 2014, the 3,300-square-meters SFJAZZ has not only become San Francisco’s premier jazz destination with hundreds of performances every year, but has also given the city the annual San Francisco Jazz Festival as well as free concerts at the Stanford Shopping Center and Levi’s Plaza every summer.

 Occasionally, the SFJAZZ Center lobby is used for photography installations as well as a film screening venue.
 Visitors can also walk up to the second floor to see three tiled murals that represent the “history and scope of jazz.”

-Save money with a city pass
+Save money with an attractions pass

 Whether you’re in town for a night or a week, we hope you’ve enjoyed our list of the best things to see and do in San Francisco.